-- To ensure that the teaching of synthetic phonics is systematic and progressive throughout the foundation stage, key stage one and key stage two for those children needing interventions to support phonetic knowledge and understanding.
+- To ensure that the teaching of synthetic phonics is systematic and progressive throughout the Foundation Stage and Key Stage One as well as Key Stage Two for those children needing interventions to support phonetic knowledge and understanding.

-Children in Nursery follow Phase 1 of Letters and Sounds.
-This focuses on developing children’s listening skills and involves listening to and identifying; environmental sounds, animal sounds, body percussion, instrumental sounds, rhyming, alliteration and oral segmentation.
-During phase 1, children are taught seven aspects of listening skills in discrete lessons and throughout the curriculum.
-These are environmental sounds, instrument sounds, body percussion, rhythm and rhyme, alliteration, voice sounds and oral blending and segmenting.
-By the end of this phase, children should be ready for phase 2, as they can hear initial sounds in words, can blend sounds to make words and segment simple words into sounds.
+In Nursery, our focus is to develop children’s listening skills and involves listening to and identifying environmental, animal and instrumental sounds; body percussion; rhyming; alliteration and oral segmentation.
+Initially, children are taught aspects of listening skills in discrete lessons and throughout the curriculum.
+By the end of Nursery, we aim for children to be able to hear initial sounds in words; blend sounds to make words and segment simple words into sounds.

-In Year 2 pupils who are not yet secure in their knowledge or who did not pass the phonics screening check receive a daily phonics session and a lunchtime phonics session.
-They will also receive 1:1 interventions to support them individually.
-Those who are secure have a recap and practise in their daily Sounds and Syllables spelling lesson before moving on to work on spellings.
+In Year 2, pupils who are not yet secure in their knowledge or who did not pass the phonics screening check receive a daily phonics session, focusing on the phonetic knowledge they need to secure, using the Little Wandle teaching order as guidance.
+They will also receive 1:1 or group interventions.
+Those who are secure have a recap and practise in spelling lessons.

 Key Stage 2

-Pupils who still require phonics input in Key Stage 2 are tracked in the same way as Key Stage 1.
-They have interventions with teaching assistants, teachers or academy angels and also have a phonics refresher in their Sounds and Syllables spelling lesson.
+Pupils who still require phonics input in Key Stage 2 are supported through interventions with teaching assistants or teachers and this knowledge is embedded during their Sounds and Syllables spelling lessons.